Web Color Accessibility: WCAG 2.2 Guide

 2. Test in Grayscale

-View your design in grayscale to ensure information is still conveyed without color.
-This is a quick test for color accessibility.
+View your design in grayscale to check that information is still understandable without color.

 3. Use High Contrast for Interactive Elements